Hu Xueyan: Biography

-Born in 1823 in Jixi County, Anhui Province, in 1837, the 14-year-old Hu moved to Hangzhou to be apprenticed to a private bank which would later become the foundation of his Fukang Bank (阜康錢莊).
+Born in 1823 in Jixi County, Anhui Province, in 1837, the 13-year-old Hu moved to Hangzhou, Zhejiang, to be apprenticed to a private bank which would later become the foundation of his Fukang Bank (阜康錢莊).
 Through a series of events, at 26 years of age, he became friends with a local salt magnate, Wang Youling.
 He borrowed 500 taels of silver in bank drafts to help Wang run for office.
 This would cement Wang as Hu's political ally, a relationship that Hu would lean on during his rise to wealth.

 Twelve years later, in 1860, Wang became the governor of Zhejiang.
 In gratitude for Hu's help early on his campaign, Wang campaigned hard to help Hu start more private banks.
 The following year, the Taiping Rebellion reached Hangzhou.
 Hu used his considerable influence to transport food and arms to the city.
 However, by the end of the year, Hangzhou fell due to the lack of food.
 Wang committed suicide, leaving Hu without an ally.
-At the age of 39, Hu eventually found an ally in General Tso, the new viceroy and Governor-General of Fujian and Zhejiang.
-He won Tso's trust by paying for Tso's army's rations and salaries.
-He later became General Tso's financier in all his military efforts.
+At the age of 39, Hu eventually found an ally in Zuo Zongtang ("General Tso"), the new viceroy and Governor-General of Fujian and Zhejiang.
+He won Zuo's trust by paying for Zuo's army's rations and salaries.
+He later became General Zuo's financier in all his military efforts.